Up to 35% off Raised Beds

 To maintain a beautiful Spiraea crown shape, spring pruning is necessary.

-• Plant Size: 1-20 feet tall, depending on species
+height height 1-20 feet tall, depending on the species

 When it comes to white flowering shrubs, they’re a great plant for new gardeners.
 Spiraea shrubs like full sun and neutral, well-drained soil.
 Water when the topsoil is dry.
 After the first freeze, prune back, water, and mulch Spiraea.